nasa/fprime/docs/Tutorials/MathComponent/Tutorial.md

 3. The command status from the components can go to port 0 of the command status port of the `cmdDisp` component.

 The following XML shows the command connection for the tutorial components.

+The port number used for the registration and dispatch ports is selected as 20, a unique number that hasn't been used yet in the `Ref` example.

 `Ref/MathSender/MathSenderComponentAi.xml`, line 817: